MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

   :::image type="content" source="media/migrate-weblogic-to-aks-with-keda-scaler-based-on-Prometheus-metrics/wls-autoscaling-graph.png" alt-text="Screenshot of the Azure portal showing the Prometheus explorer graph." lightbox="media/migrate-weblogic-to-aks-with-keda-scaler-based-on-Prometheus-metrics/wls-autoscaling-graph.png":::

 > [!NOTE]
 > In this article, the script opens 22 sessions.
-The average session account is less then 10 when the replica number reaches 3.
+The average session account is less than 10 when the replica number reaches 3.
 The cluster didn't hit the maximum size 5.

 ## Clean up resources